What does a humidifier do? Is it beneficial? If so, what are the benefits and risks of sleeping with a humidifier every night?

 Imagine that the dry air clogs the vocal cords.
 And by the time you are waking up in the morning, you can hardly recognize your voice.
-Sleeping with a humidifier every night keeps the cords hydrated and you can sing along…
+Sleeping with a humidifier every night benefits the the cords by keeping them hydrated and you can sing along…

 7. Reduce the Heating Bill during winter